Framing Configuration may be found in two locations:

 Spacing – distance between the selected joist and the previous joist.

-Align Type – the selected joist can be aligned with the previous joist‘s End or Start.
+Align Type – the selected joist can be aligned with the previous joist‘s End or Start,.

-Fills in information for these parameters:
+Fills information into these parameters:

 Build in Place